915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 You can use positional parameters with some builtin classes that provide an ordering for their attributes (e.g. dataclasses).
 You can also define a specific position for attributes in patterns by setting the `__match_args__` special attribute in your classes.
-If itâs set to (âxâ, âyâ), the following patterns are all equivalent (and all bind the `y` attribute to the `var` variable):
+If it’s set to (“x”, “y”), the following patterns are all equivalent (and all bind the `y` attribute to the `var` variable):